baragaun/first-spark-app/docs/data-provider.md

-# FSData Client Initialization in SvelteKit
+# Data Provider

 ## Overview

-We initialize the FSData client (BgNodeClient) in `src/routes/+layout.ts` to ensure proper client-side initialization across our SvelteKit application.
+We initialize the Data Provider (BgNodeClient) in `src/routes/+layout.ts` to ensure proper client-side initialization across our SvelteKit application.
 This document explains why we chose this approach and how it works.

 ## Why +layout.ts?

 1. **Global Initialization**

    - `+layout.ts` is executed for every route in the application
-   - Ensures the FSData client is initialized before any page components are rendered
+   - Ensures the Data Provider is initialized before any page components are rendered
    - Provides consistent client state across all routes

 2. **Browser-Only Execution**

-   - FSData client requires browser-specific features (RxDB)
+   - Data Provider requires browser-specific features (RxDB)
    - `+layout.ts` allows us to use SvelteKit's `browser` check
    - Prevents initialization attempts during Server-Side Rendering (SSR)